honeycaron/Kaggle-ML-NLP/README.md

 ## Images
+Apparently, kitchen is odd...
 <img src="Bag of Words Meets Bags of Popcorn/word_vectors_output1.PNG" alt="result" width="500">
+And Queen is similar to Princess! and awful is terrible!
 <img src="Bag of Words Meets Bags of Popcorn/word_vectors_output2.PNG" alt="result" width="500">
+This is how each cluster looks like..
+Some are really similar to each other and some are...?
 <img src="Bag of Words Meets Bags of Popcorn/word_vectors_Clustering_output1.PNG" alt="result" width="500">

 ## References